 Learn about soil quality and soil properties by conducting a visual soil assessment (VSA).
 The activity involves digging up a 20 cm cube of soil to examine the soil structure and porosity and look for earthworms.
 This simplified VSA can be done at school or on a farm pasture.

 Stats NZ and the Ministry for the Environment report on different aspects of Aotearoa’s environment every 6 months.
 Access their reports here.

 SINDIonline: Soil Quality Indicators is a web-based tool to help people interpret the quality or health of a soil sample.
 Developed by Manaaki Whenua Landcare Research, it uses the seven indicators mentioned in Environment Aotearoa 2022.

-This resource has been produced with the support of the Ministry for the Environment and Stats NZ. © Crown Copyright.
+This resource has been produced in collaboration with the Ministry for the Environment and Stats NZ.